Chosen (Blxst song)

-"Chosen" is a song by American rapper and singer Blxst featuring fellow American singer Ty Dolla $ign and fellow American rapper Tyga.
+"Chosen" is a song by American rapper and singer Blxst and fellow American rapper Tyga featuring fellow American singer Ty Dolla Sign.
 It was released as a single from the deluxe version of Blxst's debut EP No Love Lost on December 4, 2020, through Red Bull Records and Evgle.
 In 2021, the song garnered attention due to Internet memes on TikTok, later gaining over 150 million views.

 Background

 The song contains a guitar sample from Electric Soul - Guitar Loops and Riffs by Treehouz.
 Blxst told Billboard that working on the song was just "a normal day", explaining: "I was just working.
 It felt fun creating it.
 Something about it felt different.
 It gave a different energy as I was recording it.
 Then Ty Dolla Sign laid his verse, and it was all up from there."

 Music video

 An accompanying video was released on March 25, 2021.
 According to a press release from Red Bull Records, the inspiration behind the video was three college films: School Daze (1988), Love & Basketball (2000) and Stomp the Yard (2007).
 It shows the three artists holding a party at "Evgle University", "tailgating with cheerleaders at football games to partying at frat houses with the step team".
 As of August 2022, the video has over 65 million views.